ChurchCRM/CRM/CONTRIBUTING.md

 * Create a topic branch from where you want to base your work.
   * Use the following logic to determine your branch's base:
     * For new features, use develop
-    * For bug fixes to exsiting features, use master
+    * For bug fixes to existing features, use master
   * To quickly create a topic branch based on master; `git checkout -b fixes-issue-#<your issue number>`.
 Please avoid working directly on the `master` branch, as this makes PRs difficult
 * Make commits of logical units.
 "Commit Early, Commit Often" is a great motto.
 * Check for unnecessary whitespace with `git diff --check` before committing.